hamish-rose/csharp-http-template/README.md

 # csharp-http-template
-Csharp template for OpenFaaS using HTTP
+C# template for OpenFaaS using HTTP mode